cherrypy/cherrypy/sphinx/source/intro/concepts/config.rst

 engine.request_class.namespaces     Request.configure (called for each request, after the handler is looked up)
 ================================    ===================================

 If you need additional code to run when all your namespace keys are collected, you can supply a callable context manager in place of a normal function for the handler.
-Context managers are defined in `PEP 343 <http://www.python.org/dev/peps/pep-0343/>`_.
+Context managers are defined in :pep:`343`.